 Roger la Borde has a long association with environmental causes dating all the way back to Jane Ray's Rain-forest Range in the 1980's, which raised funds for Green Peace and Friends of the Earth, so we've always paid attention to the environment and ethical concerns when sourcing and manufacturing.

 At the Roger la Borde offices in North West London, we think a more committed bunch of re-users and recyclers would be hard to find.
 Padded envelopes are saved, used bubble-wrap is stored, old printouts are stacked below our printer for re-use, and we regularly street-salvage boxes for our packaging.
 Food waste from our legendary office-lunches is composted and each week our non-recyclable waste barely fills a bag.
+We've also been able to move our electricity to 100% renewable.

 In terms of our manufacturing, the wide acceptance that human actions are causing global warming has made environmental responsibility even more pressing.
 We are currently reviewing all our products, and placing environmental and ethical concerns at the heart of our production process.